approov/quickstart-react-native/SECRETS-PROTECTION.md

 approov registration -add /path/to/APK
 ```

-This makes a permanent registration for the the provided `APK`.
+This makes a permanent registration for the provided `APK`.

 [Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Play Store.
 Note that you may also need to apply specific [Android Obfuscation](https://approov.io/docs/latest/approov-usage-documentation/#android-obfuscation) rules for your app when releasing it.